10 Best Generac Portable Generators of 2024 – Reviews & Top Picks

 5. Generac 6954 Gas Powered Portable Generator

 At about half the price of the highest-end Generac generators, the GP8000E will be attractive to many for the price alone.
-The 8,000 watts of power it provides isn’t spectacular, but it’s sufficient for running a smaller sized job site or as backup power for a home.
-At just under 200 pounds, this model is on the lighter side and is considerably more portable than many of the other ones we tested.
+The 8,000 watts of power it provides isn’t spectacular, but it’s sufficient for running a smaller-sized job site or as backup power for a home.
+At just under 200 pounds, this model is lighter and considerably more portable than many of the other ones we tested.

 6. Generac 5939 Gas Powered Portable Generator

-If you’re looking for sufficient power but don’t want to break the bank to get it, then the Generac 5939 GP5500 is one of the portable generators you should be considering.
-Priced at the low end of the spectrum, this is still a very capable machine.
+If you’re looking for sufficient power but don’t want to break the bank to get it, the Generac 5939 GP5500 is one of the portable generators you should consider.
+It is a competent machine priced at the low end of the spectrum.
 While not the most fuel-efficient one available, it is still more conservative than many other models, getting 10 hours of run time from 7 gallons of fuel.

-It may be fine for a smaller work crew or backup for a small home though.
+It may be fine for a smaller work crew or backup for a small home.
 The carburetor also gave us some trouble when the plastic choke lever broke.
-This is a pretty common issue on this model so be aware.
+This is a pretty common issue on this model, so be aware.
 The GP5500 also seemed to have a shorter lifespan overall than the other models in the lineup.

 7. Generac 6866 Gas Powered Inverter Generator

 If a small size, portability, and quiet operation are of prime concern to you, the Generac 6866 iQ2000 inverter generator is an option you may consider.
 It’s very fuel-efficient, running for almost 6 hours on just one gallon of fuel.
 It’s also one of the quietest generators we tested, impressing us with its near-silent operation.
 It’s not very powerful and only produces 1,600 watts.
 However, you can run two units and create twice the power.